pldg/prims/packages/prims/doc/examples.md

 ## Naming

-By default if you resize only the image width, the output name it'll contains only the width dimension, unless you set `options.naming.height` to `true`.
+By default if you resize only the image width, the output name will include only the width dimension, unless you set `options.naming.height` to `true`.

 You can also choose a char separator with `options.naming.separator` to separate image name from its dimensions.